If you are studying Elixir and thought about how to connect with the database, you’ve probably heard of it.

 It is common people coming to Elixir from an OOP background and so thinking Ecto is your ORM.
 It is not.

 ORM means object-relational mapping, it’s about objects.
 Elixir is a functional programming, there are no objects there.
 The idea is not to map your table into an object, the idea is to map your data source as needed.

 Is your data storage, every time you want something from your database, you go to the repository.
 Think about it as a mediator between the domain and the access layer data.

-Through the repo you will execute your queries.
-There is some functions you can use, such as: insert, insert_all, delete, delete_all, update, update_all.
+Through the repo, you will execute your queries.
+There are some functions you can use, such as: insert, insert_all, delete, delete_all, update, update_all.

-It maps the source data into a Elixir structure.
-You define it once and can use to fetch data and coordinate changes.
+It maps the source data into an Elixir structure.
+You define it once and can use it to fetch data and coordinate changes.

 Also, you can create different schemas depending on what you want to do.
 For example, you can create a schema to read and another one to write.

 This one caused me a lot of trouble at the beginning.
-I couldn’t figure it out why did I need it in the first place.
-I came from a OOP background and when I want to validate something, the errors are stored in the object.
+I couldn’t figure out why did I need it in the first place.
+I came from an OOP background and when I want to validate something, the errors are stored in the object.

-Once again, there is no objects in Elixir, and then you can’t store validation data into the object.
-So that is what Changeset it is about, it is a guarantee that we wont insert incorrect data into the database.
+Once again, there are no objects in Elixir, and then you can’t store validation data into the object.
+So that is what Changeset is about, it is a guarantee that we won’t insert incorrect data into the database.
 Think about it as a collection of changes.